DennisLoska/RestaurantOrderApp/README.md

 -> start frontend development server

 ## Virtual Environment
+These steps are only relevant if you did not execute the _setup.sh_ inside a virtual environment!
+If you did you can skiip this part!

 To work inside a virtual environment you need to create it first: